NHS IVF Eligibility Calculator (updated February 2026)

 What happens after you get your results?

-Whether you’re eligible or not, you’ll have a clearer sense of where you stand — and crucially, what you can do next.
+Whether or not you’re eligible, you’ll have a clearer sense of where you stand — and crucially, what you can do next.
 We know how important it is to feel informed and empowered, especially when the system can feel overwhelming or opaque.

 If you might be eligible:

 The next step is speaking to your GP.
-They’ll play a key role in confirming your eligibility and referring you to a fertility clinic — so being prepared can make a big difference.
+They’ll play a key role in confirming your eligibility and referring you to a fertility clinic — so being prepared can make a real difference.

-• Book a GP appointment as soon as you can.
-Appointments can take time to arrange, so it’s helpful to act quickly once you have your results.
+• Book a GP appointment as soon as you can — they can take time to arrange, so act quickly once you have your results.

-• Bring a copy of your calculator results to your appointment.
-This can help you advocate for yourself and explain what you’ve already explored.
+• Bring a copy of your calculator results to help you advocate for yourself and explain what you’ve already explored.

-• Ask about next steps, such as which fertility investigations are covered, how to start the referral process, and what to expect in terms of timelines.
-It can help to come prepared with a list of questions to ask — just remember to take notes on your GP’s answers.
+• Ask about next steps — which fertility investigations are covered, how to start the referral process, and what to expect in terms of timelines.
+It can help to come prepared with a list of questions to ask.

-• Check if you and/or your partner meet all local criteria — especially around BMI, smoking status, or prior treatment history — as these can affect when (or if) treatment starts.
+• Check you and your partner meet all local criteria — especially around BMI, smoking status, or prior treatment history, as these can affect when (or if) treatment starts.

-• Keep records of your conversations, referrals, and any tests or timelines given to you.
-The NHS process can involve multiple steps, so having everything in one place helps.
+• Keep records of your conversations, referrals, and any tests or timelines given to you — the NHS process involves multiple steps, so having everything in one place helps.

 If you might not be eligible:

-Being told you may not meet the criteria for NHS-funded IVF can feel incredibly disheartening — but you still have options.
+Being told you may not meet the criteria can feel incredibly disheartening — but you still have options.

-• Understand your private treatment options.
-Costs can vary significantly between clinics, so research and transparency are key.
+• Understand your private treatment optionscosts vary significantly between clinics, so research and transparency are key.
 Not sure where to start?
 We can match you to local clinics to help find the best fit.

-• Explore egg or embryo freezing if you’re not ready to try yet or want to preserve your fertility for the future.
+• Explore egg or embryo freezing if you want to preserve your fertility for the future.

-• Speak to a fertility specialist anyway.
-Even if you’re not eligible for NHS-funded care, they can offer insights into your fertility health and what paths might be right for you.
+• Speak to a fertility specialist anyway — even without a referral, they can offer insight into your fertility health and what paths might be right for you.

 How to qualify for IVF on the NHS

 NHS IVF eligibility isn’t universal — it depends on where you live and your personal circumstances.
-In England especially, each integrated care board (ICB) sets its own policy, which means someone in one postcode might be offered three funded IVF cycles, while someone a few miles away is offered none.
+In England, each of the 42 Integrated Care Boards (ICBs) sets its own policy, which means someone in one postcode might be offered three funded IVF cycles, while someone a few miles away is offered none.

-But while local differences can be frustrating, there are common themes across most NHS fertility policies, such as:
+While local differences can be frustrating, there are common themes across most NHS fertility policies:

 • Aged between 23 and 39 (some ICBs allow treatment up to 42)